Dinah John: Biography

-It is not known exactly when Dinah Anthony was born, but in 1892 Thomas Donaldson wrote that she was 107 years old when she died.
-William Martin Beauchamp estimated that she was born at the earliest in 1774.
-However, Beauchamp argued that she was probably ten years younger than estimated at her death, a claim Hauptman describes as going against most evidence.
-In a biographical profile, Beauchamp reported that she was alive to see George Washington and knew Horatio Seymour as a baby.
-Although many of the Onondaga people left central New York after American soldiers killed and burnt their villages, John remained.
-There were just 143 Onondaga on the Onondaga Reservation in 1806, a number that she lived to see change to around 500 near her death.
-Conversely, John lived through a large period of growth of the white population in the region.
+It is not known exactly when Dinah Anthony was born.
+In 1892, Thomas Donaldson wrote that she was 107 years old when she died, while the 19th-century antiquarian William Martin Beauchamp estimated that she was born at the earliest in 1774.
+Beauchamp argued that she was probably around ten years younger than estimated at her death, but the modern historian Laurence M. Hauptman describes this argument as going against most evidence.
+In a biographical profile, Beauchamp wrote that Anthony had been alive to see George Washington and was introduced to Horatio Seymour as a baby.
+Although many of the Onondaga people left central New York after American soldiers killed and burnt their villages, Anthony remained.
+She lived through a period of growth of the white population in the region.
+There were just 143 Onondaga on the Onondaga Reservation in 1806, a number that she lived to see grow to around 500 near her death.

 Hauptman speculates that Anthony may have been married in the late 18th or early 19th centuries, possibly to a member of the Oneida people.
 She was living with Thomas John by 1811.
 During the War of 1812, the Onondaga fought against the British and were allied with the United States.
 Dina John and her husband served in native regiments, with Dina working as a cook.
 She was one of at least 14 native women in such a role.
 A book published by the National Museum of the American Indian writes that "it is plausible that they [Iroquois women] did much more than cook in the 1812 war".
 Dinah Anthony and Thomas John were reportedly married c.
 1816.

 Following the war, the couple moved to a house on the reservation, where they farmed the land around them.
 They had at least two children.
 John sold items she crafted, such as baskets and pots, to white customers in nearby Syracuse, New York.
 She walked between the reservation and the city most days until she was over ninety years old.
 The local white population came to view her very favorably, in part because of her old age and connection to the American Revolution.
 She was favorably known as Aunt Dinah, by the white population in the region, but remained conscious of her culture, did not pledge allegiance to the United States, and continued to speak the Onondaga language.